Achieving Diversity in the Legal Profession

 President George W. Bush signed into law legislation introduced by Congressman Joe Baca to designate the Friday after Thanksgiving as Native American Heritage Day as a day to pay tribute to Native Americans for their many contributions to the United States, Americans of all backgrounds are encouraged to observe November 28 as Native American Heritage Day, through appropriate ceremonies and activities.
 It also encourages public elementary and secondary schools to enhance student understanding of Native Americans by providing classroom instructions focusing on their history, achievements, and contributions

-2016 Judicial Diversity Summit: Saturday, October 1st , 1 to 5pm, Marriott Hotel, San Diego
+2016 Judicial Diversity Summit: Saturday, October 1st , 1 to 5pm, Manchester Grand Hyatt, San Diego

 Friday, September 30, 2016: